https://signmovesreality.blogspot.com/2025/03/jesse-balks-sad.html

 “Sad.
 The fragility, the fear and anxiety - and the existential rage that is the repressed defense against being conscious of one’s fear and anxiety - is so deep with these guys, that they don’t want to reach across.”

-This is the classic armchair diagnosis—Freud meets Twitter.
+This is the classic armchair diagnosis, Freud meets Twitter.
 If "Feodor" is going to psychoanalyze someone, at least he should try not to sound like he is plagiarizing a freshman philosophy paper.
-Maybe the reason “these guys” do not "reach across" is that they have already seen what is waiting for them on the other side: condescension disguised as compassion.
-That is not fragility, but good decision making and time management.
-You do not get to light the match and then complain about the smoke.
+Maybe the reason “these guys” do not want to "reach across" is that they have already seen what is waiting for them on the other side: condescension disguised as compassion.
+That is not fragility, but prudence at work.
+Feodor does not get to stamp his foot and demand that others rearrange their time around his musings.
+The world does not revolve around his schedule, nor is anyone obliged to indulge his theatrics.
+If he wants an audience on demand, then he should hire a mirror.

 “It would weaken their identity as militarized crusaders.
 Even if they only arm themselves with dusty, dead world concerns.”